Magnetic confinement fusion: Stellarators

 An early attempt to build a magnetic confinement system was the stellarator, introduced by Lyman Spitzer in 1951.
 Essentially, the stellarator consists of a torus that has been cut in half and then attached back together with straight "crossover" sections to form a figure-8.
 This has the effect of propagating the nuclei from the inside to outside as it orbits the device, thereby cancelling out the drift across the axis, at least if the nuclei orbit fast enough.

 Not long after the construction of the earliest figure-8 machines, it was noted that the same effect could be achieved in a completely circular arrangement by adding a second set of helically-wound magnets on either side.
 This arrangement generated a field that extended only part way into the plasma, which proved to have the significant advantage of adding "shear", which suppressed turbulence in the plasma.
 However, as larger devices were built on this model, it was seen that plasma was escaping from the system much more rapidly than expected, much more rapidly than could be replaced.

 By the mid-1960s it appeared the stellarator approach was a dead end.
 In addition to the fuel loss problems, it was also calculated that a power-producing machine based on this system would be enormous, the better part of a thousand feet (300 meters) long.
-When the tokamak was introduced in 1968, interest in the stellarator vanished, and the latest design at Princeton University, the Model C, was eventually converted to the Symmetrical Tokamak.
+When the tokamak showed exceptional performance in 1968, interest in the stellarator vanished in the USA, whose latest design at Princeton University, the Model C, was converted to the Symmetric Tokamak in 1970.
+Stellarator research continued in Germany, the Soviet Union, and Japan.

 Stellarators have seen renewed interest since the turn of the millennium as they avoid several problems subsequently found in the tokamak.
 Newer models have been built, but these remain about two generations behind the latest tokamak designs.

 While stellarators, today, are less widely used and built than tokamaks, they are still attractive for their steady-state operation and reduced risk of plasma disruptions, as compared to tokamaks.
 However, their main disadvantage is the higher complexity in building the systems as well as having lower energy confinement when compared to similar tokamaks.
 However, more recent studies have found a new family of stellarator magnetic-field designs that try to discount these setbacks.
 With advanced optimization techniques, researchers have found ways to better confine the particles to reach the energy confinement closer to tokamaks.
 Additionally, these new designs maintain the steady, stable benefits of stellarators.
 The results build upon the Wendelstein 7-X experiment which demonstrated similar qualities with a stellarator.
 Increasing research and design allow researchers to refine magnetic geometries that were previously too complex, which may lead to a new generation of stellarator reactors to compete directly with the industry dominant tokamaks.